northpolesec/santa/docs/deployment/migration.md

 ## Notes
 - The terminated Google Santa entry will be cleared on the next reboot.
 In a terminated state, Google Santa does not affect NPS Santa.
-- Security coverage is maintained throughout the transition
+- Security coverage downtime is kept to a minimum throughout the transition